pnp/vscode-viva/README.md

 ## 🧪 Preview features

 >  [!WARNING]
->  Features described in this section are part of a pre-release and are considered as an early beta feature.
+>  Features described in this section are considered as an early beta feature.
 They may change or be removed in a future major or minor release.
-To get the pre-release version of the extension you need to opt-in, please refer to the guidance in the [wiki](https://github.com/pnp/vscode-viva/wiki/1.-Get-started#-pre-release).

 ### 1️⃣ SPFx Toolkit GitHub Chat Participant